Ottawa Journal: History

+"War costs, finally, convinced all hands there wasn't room for three.
+And by that time the Citizens swing to independence and beyond - a swing so pronounced as to make the establishment of a new Liberal paper unlikely - had cleared the way to absorption of the Free Press by the Journal."

+The last edition of the Free Press was published on 30 December 1916.
+The Ottawa Free Press Ltd., the company that published the newspaper, was dissolved the following day.
+E. Norman Smith, who had been president of the Ottawa Free Press Ltd., became the Vice President of the Journal Publishing Co.
+He also became the editor of both the Evening Journal and its new morning paper called the Morning Journal-Press, which was first published on 1 January 1917.
+In February 1919, the name of the morning paper was shortened to the Morning Journal.

-In 1959, it was bought by F.P.
+In 1959, the newspaper was purchased by F.P.
 Publications.
 By then, the Journal, whose readers tended to come from rural areas, was trailing the Ottawa Citizen, its main competitor.
 The paper encountered labour problems in the 1970s and never really recovered.

-In 1980, it was bought by Thomson Newspapers and was closed on 27 August 1980.
+In 1980, the Journal was bought by Thomson Newspapers and was closed on 27 August 1980.
 That left Southam Newspapers's Ottawa Citizen as the only major English-language newspaper in Ottawa (Le Droit remaining the only French-language daily newspaper in Ottawa).

 The closure aroused considerable controversy since a day later, Southam closed the Winnipeg Tribune, the primary rival to Thomson's Winnipeg Free Press.
 Concern over both incidents prompted the Government of Canada to conduct the Royal Commission on Newspapers, commonly known as the Kent Commission.

 To many, it seemed that possibly-illegal collusion to reduce competition had occurred.
 Charges were brought against both Southam and Thomson in April 1981 under the now-defunct Combines Investigation Act that alleged a breach of section 33 by merger or monopolistic conduct, but they were dismissed on 9 December 1983.

 Ottawa went without a second major newspaper until the debut of the Ottawa Sun in 1988.